DmitriyKarpovskiy1/server/README.md

 32
 MariaDB is brought to you by the MariaDB Foundation and the MariaDB Corporation.
-Please read the CREDITS file for details about the MariaDB Foundation, and who is developing MariaDB.
+Please read the CREDITS file for details about the MariaDB Foundation, and who is developing MariaDB.3
 3
 MariaDB is developed by many of the original developers of MySQL who now work for the MariaDB Corporation, the MariaDB Foundation and by